Marianna-Weychan/todo-list-react/README.md

 ## ⌨️ Short description

 A simple to-do list app.
-It allows you to save the activities that you have to do, select and/or hide all completed activities or completely remove them from the list after completing them.
+It allows you to save the actions you have to do, select and/or hide all the actions you have done, or completely remove them from the list after they are done.
+In addition, the application allows you to download sample tasks and check the details of each of them.

 I created this application as part of learning programming at YouCode school.